 Once again heading into even easier territory than the three-chord songs, this time you’ll just need only 2 chords, D and A!
 You’ll also have a very simple strumming pattern to learn, which is used for the entirety of the song.
 This easy tune could be someone’s very first song they learn on guitar.

 Click Here for tab for Glory Days by Bruce Springsteen

 Heading to the ’80s once again, for Bruce’s 1985 album Born in the U.S.A.
 This song follows a protagonist who is reminiscing about his life and journey through things like high school, which he recollects as being his ‘glory days’.
 While not a massive commercial success for Bruce, it did manage to chart in the top 10 on the US Billboard Hot 100, going on to become one of his stable of classic rock songs.

 This song contains both electric and acoustic guitar parts, with the acoustic being left out of the intro and only coming back in the first verse.
 However feel free to play any and all electronic guitar parts you wish on the acoustic, they sound great!

-This one, while sitting in the easy spectrum, does require quite a little bit more memorizing to playfully, as there is a unique chord progression for the intro, verse, and chorus.
+This one, while sitting in the easy spectrum, does require quite a bit more memorizing to play fully, as there is a unique chord progression for the intro, verse, and chorus.
 Fortunately, the strumming pattern is a bit more consistent throughout!

-This song has a big, lush, huge, and open feel to it, so here’s it’s extra important to make sure every note of the chords that you hold rings out loudly and proudly, with nothing being choked out.
+This song has a huge, lush, and open feel to it, so it’s extra important to make sure every note of the chords that you hold rings out loudly and proudly, with nothing being choked out.

 Hound Dog by Elvis Presley